Sounders owner Adrian Hanauer says widespread coronavirus testing needed before MLS can return

 “It’s possible things won’t be back to normal until we have a vaccine,” Hanauer said.
 “Thankfully we live in a part of the world where some of the best science is being done.
 That’s kind of cool and a source of pride that we have so much innovation in this region.
 Hopefully that innovation will lead to solutions for this horrible disease.
 And I don’t doubt that innovation in terms of what sport looks like in the future might come out of this region as well.”

 Hanauer and his family didn’t attend the Sounders’ final match March 7.
-Following the club’s MLS-opener on March 1 at CenturyLink Field, he and Leo woke with a fever and cough.
-Seattle was in the early stages of grasping the severity of the virus, but Hanauer and his family self-quarantined and reached out to a friend, who as part of Gates Ventures — an investment arm of Microsoft co-found Bill Gates — was in the process of morphing the Seattle Flu Study initiative into the Seattle Coronavirus Assessment Network.
+Following the club’s MLS opener on March 1 at CenturyLink Field, he and Leo woke with a fever and cough.
+Seattle was in the early stages of grasping the severity of the virus, but Hanauer and his family self-quarantined and reached out to a friend, who as part of Gates Ventures — an investment arm of Microsoft co-founder Bill Gates — was in the process of morphing the Seattle Flu Study initiative into the Seattle Coronavirus Assessment Network.

 Hanauer tested negative for the virus, but didn’t receive results until last week because of changes in the crossover.
 A Sounders employee who worked the March 7 match and didn’t have contact with the general public did test positive.

-Washington has 8,682 confirmed coronavirus cases and 394 deaths as of Monday, according to the state’s department of health.
+Washington had 8,682 confirmed coronavirus cases and 394 deaths as of Monday, according to the state’s department of health.

 “To me, until we have significant amounts of fast testing that is not bypassing those people who really need the fast testing, I don’t see a path to having sport,” Hanauer said.
 “With that said, 90 days ago it took five days to get a test result.
 Now we have the technology to do it in five minutes.
 Who knows, it could be 30 seconds in another 60 days.
 That’s the amazing part about the innovations that are coming.

 “It’s too early to make any conclusions.
-But, obviously, safety to players, coaches, staff, fans, even media is going to be of utmost importance otherwise no one is going to show up.”
+But, obviously, safety to players, coaches, staff, fans, even media is going to be of utmost importance.
+Otherwise no one is going to show up.”